 - Hypocritical Humor: Groucho chastises Harpo for smoking.

 - Impossible Theft: Harpo repeatedly and effortlessly steals anything that's not nailed down.
 In one scene he steals Bob's handkerchief five times, his wristwatch twice, Groucho's tie three times, and the dentures from his mouth!

 - Movie Bonus Song: "When My Dreams Come True" appears to be the Ur-Example.

-- No Name Given: Chico Marx and Harpo are not given character names.
-They are listed in the credits simply as "Chico" and "Harpo".
+- No Name Given: Chico and Harpo Marx are not given character names, but are listed in the credits simply as "Chico" and "Harpo".
 Chico's name on the Broadway program was "Willy the Wop" which was considered too insensitive even for early movie audiences.
 Harpo's character was called "Silent Sam".
 In one scene, Harpo is called Silent Red.

 - Ripped from the Headlines: The play was originally produced on Broadway in 1925, the year of the famous Florida real estate boom that was a major cause of The Great Depression, and a lot of Mr. Hammer's remarks make more sense if you know something about the context.

 - Scooby-Dooby Doors: This movie has a variation with Penelope and Mrs. Potter's adjoining hotel rooms — Groucho, Harpo, Chico, detective Hennessy, Mrs. Potter, and Penelope chase and hide from each other between two rooms, four doors, and a bed.

 - Self-Made Man: Parodied with Mr. Hammer.When I first came here, I didn't have a nickel in my pocket.
 Now I've got a nickel in my pocket.